 Voltage (and frequency) varies with the load of the grid, lower voltage indicates higher consumption in the segment where I am connected and higher voltage means the opposite, i.e. grid is experiencing relatively low load.

-I started with analysis of voltage by day of week and then colored by quarter of year, Q4 is when the heating season starts so there is obviously a difference.
+I started with an analysis of voltage by day of the the week and then colored by the quarter of the year, Q4 is when the heating season starts so there is obviously a difference.
 Wednesdays in Q3 Thursdays in Q4 are the outliers here, I wonder why.
 Weekends on the other side seem relatively unaffected by the season, probably this has to do with commercial usage.

 Great visualisations Martin.
 Simplifing a little, the observations will be a combination of how the high voltage distribution network is managed (usually to better limits than these show) and the local low voltage network sharing the same distribution transformer.

 There is a hint here of running close to capacity on the local network.

 The outlier > 250v bucket on the histogram is probably outside the regulatory requirements for the utility (assuming less than one half cycle spikes are filtered out).
 You can complain – overvoltage is not kind to many appliances, especially old style incandescent lights.
 If the utility reacts simply by dropping down one tapping on the local distribution transformer, the absolute values will move down, but risks leaving the supply a little low at peak consumption time.